 When installing the new oil filter, be sure to apply a small amount of oil on the rubber sealing gasket at the base of the filter.
 Fill the sump with the correct amount of oil for your engine model.
 (Refer to the SPECIFICATIONS section of this manual.)
-Use an oil with an API specification of CC or CD.
+Use an oil with an API specification of CF or CG4 or better.
 Run the engine and check for proper oil pressure and make sure there are not leaks.
 Stop the engine, check oil level and add oil as needed to bring level to dipstick full mark.

-CAUTION: Do not leave the engine's old engine oil in the sump over the lay-up period.
+A CAUTION: Do not leave the engine's old engine oil in the sump over the lay-up period.
 Engine oil and combustion deposits combine to produce harmful chemicals which can reduce the life of the engine's internal parts.

-FUEL SYSTEM

-Top off your fuel tanks with No. 2-D (SAE J313) that has a cetane rating of #45 or higher grade of diesel according to ASTM D975.
-Fuel additives should be added at this time to control bacterial growth and a fuel conditioner such as

-Diesel Kleen + Cetane Boost (DO NOT use any alohol based additives).
-Change the element in your primary fuel filter/water separator, if the system contains one, and clean the separator sediment bowl.
+Top off your fuel tanks with No. 2 diesel fuel.
+Fuel additives should be added at this time to control algae, and a fuel conditioner such as STABIL.
+Care should be taken that the additives used are compatible with the primary filter/water separator used in the system.
+Change the element in your primary fuel filter/water separator, if the fuel system contains one, and clean the separator sediment bowl.